|Amanita rubescens 6-23-2013|

 Mid-to-late June here in central Missouri was glorious, mushroom-wise.

-There was a short mini-drought several weeks earlier that lasted about two weeks and scared the hell out of me, because last summer there was a long and terrible drought.
+There was a short mini-drought several weeks earlier that lasted about two weeks and scared the heck out of me, because last summer there was a long and terrible drought.
+No precipitation = little to no fungi.
 But regular early summer rain came, and the forest floor exploded.

 Above, both are Amanita rubescens.
 The one on the right is shop-worn and has lost a lot of its cap patches (from heavy rain, I bet).
 But those red dents and divots (damage from bugs and animals, most likely) give it away.
-“Rubescens” means “reddening” in Latin which is how it got its common name, “blusher.”
+“Rubescens” means “reddening” in Latin which is how it got one of its common names, “blusher.”

 |Not-quite-mature Amanita rubescens|